Capital Gazette gunman constantly harassed journalists on Twitter. Why wasn't he stopped?

 Some law enforcement experts questioned whether Ramos’ online posts crossed a legal threshold that would have allowed police to file charges.

-“You now have people saying, ‘Police should be patrolling the internet,’” Scharf added.
+“You now have people saying, ‘Police should be patrolling the internet,’” Scharf said.
 “But really what’s here that would trigger a rational law enforcement intervention?”

 Twitter's scourge

 Online harassment has become an epic problem.
-Four in ten Americans have personally experienced online harassment, and eighteen percent of Americans said they have been subjected to particularly severe forms of harassment online, such as physical threats, harassment over a sustained period, sexual harassment or stalking, a 2017 Pew Research Center survey shows.
+Four in 10 Americans have personally experienced online harassment, and 18 percent of Americans said they have been subjected to particularly severe forms of harassment online, such as physical threats, harassment over a sustained period, sexual harassment or stalking, a 2017 Pew Research Center survey shows.

-The harassment happens on Facebook, Instagram, anywhere users can comment publicly on another's update.
+The harassment happens on Facebook, Instagram or anywhere users can comment publicly on another's update.
 But Twitter, Ramos' apparent platform of choice, has long been dogged by rampant abuse problems.

 For years Twitter was reluctant to limit freedom of expression on the service.